 There will be an exam review period scheduled after the exam marks are released.
 Your TA will run this review session, and will be available to answer any questions or concerns regarding your exams.
-Should you be unable to attend this review session, you must contact your TA to make alternative arrangements to see your exam.
+Should you be unable to attend this (online) review session, you must contact your TA to make alternative arrangements to see your exam.
 You must arrange to see your exam within 2 weeks of the grades being released.
-Following this two week period, your exam will not be available.